cchitsiang/awesome-stars/topics.md

 - [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
-- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 一键打包网页生成轻量桌面应用
+- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippet manager for developers
 - [ali-master/pwa-badge](https://github.com/ali-master/pwa-badge) - Badging for PWA app icons, Like Native Apps